trstringer/trstringer.github.io/_posts/2020-06-22-simple-vs-oneshot-systemd-service.md

 tags: [linux, systemd]
 ---

+*This post is intentionally thorough, but if you're just looking for a summary and when to use which service type, [jump down below](#summary).*

 When you are creating your systemd service, choosing a service type can be a little tricky and confusing.
 There are a handful of service types available, but this post will focus on the differences between oneshot and simple services.
 There can be a little confusion around which to use, and when to use it.

 The man pages do a decent job at explaining this: